Justine2403/dev_web_project/README.md

 This repository regroups projects in HTML/CSS to get familiar with development web.
+Each projects were made thanks to tutorial on freeCodeCamp.

 To see the web page, click on the link of each project !